There are four main reasons why DAVdroid synchronization is not run automatically / as expected:

 Some vendors like Huawei¹, LeTV, Oppo, Vivo, Xiaomi, ZTE and maybe others have added some modifications which are not available in default Android, and which prevent DAVdroid from synchronizing.

 To get it working, add DAVdroid to "Autostart" and check DAVdroid permissions to allow things like "start in background".
 On OnePlus devices, it's named App auto-launch.
-This is required event if you don't use automatic DAVdroid synchronization.
+This is required even if you don't use automatic DAVdroid synchronization.

 See the screenshots (taken on a Xiaomi device) for more details.
 The screens may look different on your device.